-- (1) The Board shall promote and protect shareholders' rights and in particular ensure that: - (a) all shareholders, including the minority shareholders, receive equitable treatment; - (b) all shareholders receive relevant information on the company's performance through distribution of regular annual reports and accounts, half-yearly results and quarterly results; - (c) all shareholders are encouraged to participate in the general meetings, to ask questions and to exercise their votes; - (d) all shareholder shall be treated equitably in accordance with the law. this Code and the company's constitution in respect of the distribution of profits in the form of dividends and other rights for bonus, shares, script, dividend or rights issue, as applicable and in the proportion of its shareholding in the company's share capital; - (e) institutional investors are encouraged to make direct contact with the company's senior management and Board members to discuss performance and corporate governance matters as well as vote during the annual general meetings of the company; - (f) regular investor briefings are arranged when the results are declared or as may be necessary to explain their performance and promote interaction with investors; - (g) the web site of the company is used as an effective communication channel with shareholders as well as interaction among shareholders and the company; and - (h) the formation of a Shareholders' Association to promote dialogue between the company and the shareholders is facilitated. - (2) When electing members of the Board, shareholders shall be provided with full biographical information about the candidates including: - (a) name, age and country of principal residence; - (b) whether appointment is executive and if so the specific area of responsibility; - (c) for non-executive directors, whether the director is considered to be independent; - (d) working experience and occupation during the past ten years; - (e) other directorships (present and for the past five years); - (f) shareholding in the company and its subsidiaries; - (g) family relationship with any director and/or majority or substantial shareholder of the company or its principal subsidiaries; and - (h) any conflict of interest.
+- (1) The Board shall promote and protect shareholders' rights and in particular ensure that: - (a) all shareholders, including the minority shareholders, receive equitable treatment; - (b) all shareholders receive relevant information on the company's performance through timely distribution of regular annual reports and accounts, half-yearly results and quarterly results; - (c) all shareholders are encouraged to participate in the general meetings, to ask questions and to exercise their votes; - (d) all shareholder shall be treated equitably in accordance with the law. this Code and the company's constitution in respect of the distribution of profits in the form of dividends and other rights for bonus, shares, script, dividend or rights issue, as applicable, in the proportion of its shareholding in the company's share capital and in a timely manner, such that dividends, once declared, shall be paid within 6 months; - (e) institutional investors are encouraged to vote during the annual general meetings of the company; - (f) institutional investors are also encouraged to make direct contact with the company's senior management and Board members to discuss performance and corporate governance matters; - (g) regular investor briefings are arranged when the results are declared or as may be necessary to explain their performance and promote interaction with investors; and - (h) the website of the company is used as an effective communication channel with shareholders as well as interaction among shareholders and the company. - (2) When electing members of the Board, shareholders shall be provided, in a timely manner, with full biographical information about the candidates including: - (a) name, age and country of principal residence; - (b) whether appointment is executive and if so the specific area of responsibility; - (c) for non-executive directors, whether the director is considered to be independent; - (d) working experience and occupation during the past ten years;

+- (e) other directorships and material interests (present and for the past five years); - (f) shareholding in the company and its subsidiaries; - (g) family relationship with any director and/or majority or substantial shareholder of the company or its principal subsidiaries; and - (h) any conflict of interest. - (3) The Board shall provide shareholders, in advance of the meeting, the report made by the nominating committee in accordance with paragraph 10(7).